marat-iliyasov/marat-iliyasov.github.io/experience.markdown

  - 10 years of field research in Post-Communist Eurasia

-			 Chechnya: war and post-war politics and society
+			 Chechnya: war and post-war politics and society, memory politics, discoursive legitimation of authorities
 			 Russia: politics and society, religious radicalization, religious governance Lithuania and Baltic States: politics and society Georgia and South Caucasus: politics and society